yabok/yasl/README.md

 You may wonder why it makes sense to have a string copy function in the SDS library, since you can simply create a new SDS string from scratch with the new value instead of copying the value in an existing SDS string.
-The reason is efficiency: `sdsnewlen` will always allocate a new string while `sdscpylen` will try to reuse the existing string if there is enough room to hold the new content specified by the user, and will allocate a new one only if needed.
+The reason is efficiency: `sdsnew` will always allocate a new string while `sdscpylen` will try to reuse the existing string if there is enough room to hold the new content specified by the user, and will allocate a new one only if needed.